📍 Los Angeles 📞 (310) 526-0200

 • Corporate Roles: Many companies require thorough checks.

-3. How long does the expungement process take in California?
+How long does the expungement process take in Los Angeles County?

-5. Can expunged records affect federal job applications?
+Can expunged records still affect federal or high-security job applications?

 Conclusion